Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 ## OSM Map Tile Packager

-osmdroid comes with a tool to enable you to download tiles and storage them for offline use called the `OSM Map Tile Packager`.
+osmdroid comes with a tool to enable you to download tiles and store them for offline use called the `OSM Map Tile Packager`.
 See the [readme.md for more information](https://github.com/osmdroid/osmdroid/blob/master/OSMMapTilePackager/readme.md).

 ## Mobile Atlas Creator (MOBAC)